Jutho/TensorKit.jl/docs/src/man/sectors.md

 Indeed, the representations of a group have this property if and only if the group multiplication law is commutative.
 In that case, all spaces ``R_{a}`` associated with the representation are one-dimensional and thus trivial.
-In all other cases, the category is nonabelian.
-We find it useful to further finegrain between categories which have all ``N_{a,b}^c`` equal to zero or one (such that no multiplicity labels are needed), e.g. the representations of ``\mathsf{SU}_2``, and those where some ``N_{a,b}^c`` are larger than one, e.g. the representations of ``\mathsf{SU}_3``.
+In all other cases, the category is non-abelian.
+We find it useful to further distinguish between categories which have all ``N_{a,b}^c`` equal to zero or one (such that no multiplicity labels are needed), e.g. the representations of ``\mathsf{SU}_2``, and those where some ``N_{a,b}^c`` are larger than one, e.g. the representations of ``\mathsf{SU}_3``.